 Sharon Egan, Forsythe, oil, 8 x 8"

 We are all, to some extent, inscrutable.
-I began to see dark glasses as a metaphor for that.

 Using sunglasses as a device, I explore the personal boundaries we protect, and the opinions we conceal, as enigmatic individuals navigating the impersonal, public space of a politically divided, socially detached world.